I'm closing in on the half-century mark and I'm still seeking my true purpose. How about you?

 - What are the top five lessons I learned in the past year?

 - What’s missing from my life?
 How can I fill that void?

 - Am I doing enough creative things?
 What would I like to create?

 - What kind of self-care am I practicing?
 Is it sufficient and effective?

 You had to ask?
 Pfft.
 Break out your writing journal.

-Writing in a lined journal or personal diary will help you delve deeply into this exercise.
-As I explained in a past blog, personal journals “provide a safe space where we can express ourselves openly and honestly, without fear of judgment.
+Cracking open a cute notebook and jotting down your thoughts will help you delve deeply into this exercise.
+As I explained in a blog about working through grief in your notebook, writing journals “provide a safe space where we can express ourselves openly and honestly, without fear of judgment.
 They give us a place to say those things that we would struggle to put into words or have difficulty saying.”

 Choose a question to focus on and then practice stream of consciousness writing.
 Don’t censor your answers.
 Don’t make corrections.
 Don’t worry about spelling and grammar.
-Just write freely in your lined journal.
+Just write freely in your notebook.
 This style of writing is proven to help self-awareness and provide clarity.

 If you’re getting bogged down and beating yourself up over things that have gone wrong and dreams that are still unfulfilled, try writing yourself a letter instead.
 Pretend you’re writing that letter to a friend.
 Writing in this manner can help you be more objective, non-judgmental, and compassionate towards yourself.

 Whatever tack you take, it’s important to write.
 As Kent Healy points out at The Uncommon Life: